lorenzopivetta/tango-kernel-followup/2019-11-15/Minutes.md

 ### cppTango next release number
 cppTango next release number (9.4 or 10.0?) [#593](https://github.com/tango-controls/cppTango/pull/593)

+Preference is for 9.4
+Still the issue with SONAME needs to be solved.
+Do we have to change it for 9.4 stated that is not binary compatible?
+The soname going to be tango94 (TB).

 ### Stalled Pull Requests

 - Question raised in [#555](https://github.com/tango-controls/cppTango/pull/555) (Fix crash during alarm state evaluation if attribute value is not set)

+Decided to fix the crash but do not modify automagically device State and/or Status, see mail exchange.

 - Questions raised in [#504](https://github.com/tango-controls/cppTango/pull/504) (PR to fix #368): Pushing events for State and Status with quality factor and timestamp.
 - [#620](https://github.com/tango-controls/cppTango/issues/620), [#540](https://github.com/tango-controls/cppTango/issues/540)
 and [#592](https://github.com/tango-controls/cppTango/issues/592) follow-up?

+Check 692 and 540 with Giacomo

 - [#551](https://github.com/tango-controls/cppTango/pull/551)) to implement the
 server_init_hook() feature.
 Changes were requested by Thomas Braun.
 - [#480](https://github.com/tango-controls/cppTango/pull/480): DevEnum Support for commands